Ingredients:

 Recipe:

-Add red chillies, cumin seeds, coriander seeds, 1/2 tsp mustard seeds and 1-2 tsp oil in a pan.
-Once it starts giving nice aroma, add asafotida and fry them for about 5-10 seconds.
+Put red chillies, cumin seeds, coriander seeds, 3/4 tsp mustard seeds, black gram seeds.
+1 tsp oil in a pan and fry.
+Once it starts giving nice aroma, add asafoetida, 4-5 curry leaves and fry them for about 15-20 seconds.

-Add grated coconut, fried sambar masala in a mixer and grind it to smooth paste by adding sufficient amount of water.
+Put grated coconut, fried sambar masala, tamarind in a mixer and grind it to smooth paste by adding sufficient amount of water.
 (If it is frozen coconut use hot water while grinding.)
 Add this ground masala to the vessel containing cooked malabar spinach, bring it to boil and stir well.
 (Add water, salt if required.)